fredcommo/shiny_on_EC2/README.md

 ubuntu-trusty-14.04-amd64-server-20150325 (ami-47a23a30) works fine, and a t2-micro is enough for testing this.

 #### Opening the right ports
 By default, the shiny server uses the port 3838.
-You need to have the port opened on your instance to be able to open an app in a browser.
+You need to have that port opened on your instance to be able to open an app in a browser.

 When starting a new instance, the 'review and launch' step allows you to edit the Security Groups.